ministryofjustice/manage-recalls-ui/docs/running-app.md

 # Running the app

-The easiest way to run ui and api is to use
+The easiest way to run ui and api, against mock services, is to use

 `./start-local-services.sh`